 - It supports two notification channels, e-mail and SMS.

 - It automatically includes the “reference products”, or products linked to a requested product as “SIMILAR”.
 The number of such products can be restricted.
-So, by default, the customer receives notifications not only the requested products but the products associated with them as similar products.
+So, by default, the customer receives notifications not only about the requested products but also about the products associated with them as similar products.

-It is generally a basic implementation (but extendable), and due to its inefficiency for big volumes (traffic, product set, product interests), it might present problems.
-Also, involving similar products into the notifications is questionable.
+It is generally a basic implementation, but extendable, and due to its inefficiency for big volumes, such as traffic, product set, and product interests, it might present problems.
+Also, involving similar products in the notifications is questionable.

 However, the module can be taken as a reference for the full-scale solution.